-Students who are graduating seniors or former graduates from a high school in Danville or Pittsylvania County, Virginia or Caswell County, North Carolina may apply.
+Students who are graduating seniors or former graduates from a high school in the City of Danville; Pittsylvania or Halifax Counties, Virginia or Caswell County, North Carolina may apply.
 Each scholarship also has specific eligibility criteria that were defined by the donor.
 The online application system will determine your eligibility for each scholarship.

 We have two types of scholarships at The Foundation—ones that students apply for directly and others that are based on recommendations by a guidance counselor.
 Student applications, including the essay, recommendation letters, transcripts and any other supporting documents should be received by our deadline in March.
 Incomplete applications, or those received after our deadline, will not be reviewed.

 Through the assistance of The Foundation staff, the Distribution Committee reviews and scores each application.
 The committee selects recipients based on a combination of academic merit, financial need, community involvement, personal essay, references, and any additional criteria established by the donor.

 In most cases, students must reapply every year for a scholarship.
 Some of our scholarships are renewable, but students must still apply every year.